GSA/EDX-github-action/README.md

 ## Example

-Run Lighthouse on each push to the repo, test performance budget, save results as action artifacts.
+Run Lighthouse on each push to the repo.

 Create `.github/workflows/main.yml` and include the `EDX-github-action` step.